fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#blueprintstatusobservedstate">observedState</a></b></td>
         <td>object</td>
         <td>
-          ObservedState includes information to be reported back to the M4DApplication resource It includes readiness and error indications, as well as user instructions<br/>
+          ObservedState includes information to be reported back to the FybrikApplication resource It includes readiness and error indications, as well as user instructions<br/>
         </td>
         <td>false</td>
       </tr><tr>